bradfrost/atomic-design/chapter-1.md

 ### Maintenance and governance
 Even if time and money are allocated to establish style guides, these valuable tools often die on the vine if they're not given the focus they need to reach their true potential.

-**A maintenance and governance strategy is critical to style guides' success**.
-Style guides will be thrown in the trash (right beside all those PSDs and wireframes) and abandoned without a proper strategy in place for who will manage, maintain, and enforce them.
+**A maintenance and governance strategy is critical to style guides' success.** Style guides will be thrown in the trash (right beside all those PSDs and wireframes) and abandoned without a proper strategy in place for who will manage, maintain, and enforce them.

 Style guide maintenance is a hugely important topic and deserves to be covered in detail, so we'll dive into how to create maintainable style guides in chapter 5.